Looking for things to do in Kyoto at night?

 During these periods, visitors can stroll around and spend their evening admiring the lesser-known side of these places.

-These buildings and their surroundings will be lit up at night typically during spring, autumn, or Kyoto Hanatoro festival, giving a chance to visitors to experience the mesmerising view of these spots after dusk.
+These buildings and their surroundings will be lit up at night typically during spring, autumn, or Kyoto Hanatoro festival, giving a chance to visitors to experience the mesmerising view of these spots at night.

 Travel tip: The illumination date and timing of Kyoto temples and shrines might change without prior notice.
 So it is recommended to check out their websites first before heading over.